I get multiple emails and messages per day asking:

 Now, if you’re more of a “figure this stuff out on my own” kind of person – we’re going to dig into how to build your own workout plan today!

-You can download our free guide, Strength Training 101: Everything You Need to Know, which covers all of this stuff in a single guide:
+We’ve also created a free resource you can take with you, Strength Training 101: Everything You Need to Know, which covers all of this stuff in a single guide.
+You can download it here:

 Great!
 Let’s do this:

-Step #1: Determine Your “Get in Shape” Situation
+Step #1: Determine Your Starting Point

 As Coach Staci lays out in the video above, we need to answer a few key questions when designing a workout: